squid-cache/squid-cache.github.io/FrontPage.rst

 DeveloperResources section has instructions for [[Squid3VCS|Bazaar]] and [[CvsInstructions|CVS]] access, coding guidelines, and other useful documentation.

+Every now and then we try to organize some [[MeetUps|events, developer meetups or code sprints]].
+In the MeetUps page you'll find schedules, notes and other event-related documentation.

 == Related resources ==

  * The main Squid [[http://www.squid-cache.org/|site]].